Sty6x/test-development/README.md

-# test-development
+# def-development-environment-webpack
-Repository for testing out different functionalities, css animations, and other stuff for testing
+Repository for pulling my default configs on webpack